codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 #### Export variables to all steps with `cf_export`

-By default, `cf_export` works only on *subsequent* steps.
+By default, `cf_export` works only *subsequent* steps - the steps that follow the step in which it is defined.
-To export a variable both in the current and to all the remaining steps, do the following:
+To export a variable both in the current step, and to all the remaining steps, do the following:

 ```
 export MY_VAR='example' # Makes MY_VAR available in this step only
 cf_export MY_VAR='example' # Makes MY_VAR available also to all steps after this one
 ```

-There is nothing really magic about `cf_export`.
+There is nothing really magical about `cf_export`.
 It is a normal script.
 You can see its contents on your own by entering the command `cat /codefresh/volume/cf_export` on any [Codefresh freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) inside a pipeline.

 For more information on its limitations, see the [troubleshooting page]({{site.baseurl}}/docs/kb/articles/cf-export-limitations/).